michaelmilleryoder/fanfiction-nlp/README.md

 ## Output
 * Character coreference:
-	* a directory where fics are stored with cluster-level names appended after mentions, like this: ``she ($hermione) and harry ($_harry)''.
+	* a directory where fics are stored with cluster-level names appended after mentions, like this: "she ($\_hermione) and harry ($\_harry) walked through the woods".
-	* a directory where files with cluster-level character names for each processed fic, one per line.
+	* a directory with files with cluster-level character names for each processed fic, one per line.

 * Quote attribution:
-	* a directory where for each fic, there is a JSON file with keys as cluster-level character names and values with extracted and attributed quotes.
+	* a directory with a JSON files for each fic.
+Each JSON file has cluster-level character names as keys and extracted and attributed quotes as keys.

 * Assertion attribution:
 	* a directory where for each fic, there is a JSON file with keys as cluster-level character names and values with extracted assertions (statements or facts) about the character.